Common Challenges

 Signs and Symptoms of Diarrhea in Babies

-• The baby is producing more than 12 bowel movements in 24 hours.
+• Your baby is producing more than 12 bowel movements in 24 hours.

 • The stool is watery, not just loose.

-• The stool smells different and may have a foul odor to it.
+• The stool may have a different smell and a foul odor.

 What Causes Diarrhea in Babies?